6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Comfort

 Implant dentures are more comfortable since they do not rest on the gums.
-The implants will distribute the biting and chewing forces evenly throughout the mouth.
-This will reduce pressure on the gums.
+The implants distribute the biting and chewing forces evenly throughout the mouth, reducing pressure on the gums.
 Dentures that lay on the gums can create gum irritation and mouth sores.

 Speech